wintechis/sparqledit/README.md

 SPARQL_edit manages so-called "SPARQL views", simple configuration objects that define how to load a table of values from a Knowledge Graph.
 For each view, SPARQL_edit allows you to edit literal values in the table.

-SPARQL_edit executes user-defined [SPARQL SELECT query](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/) and shows the results in a table.
+SPARQL_edit executes user-defined [SPARQL/Select query](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/) and shows the results in a table.
 The result table displays literals as editable input fields where the user can simply change the value.
-When the changes are saved, SPARQL_edit automatically creates a [SPARQL Update query](https://www.w3.org/TR/sparql11-update/) and executes it.
+When the changes are saved, SPARQL_edit automatically creates a [SPARQL/Update query](https://www.w3.org/TR/sparql11-update/) and executes it.
 There are, however, some restrictions for the generation of the update query.
 This relates to the _database view update problem_.

 SPARQL_edit supports simple ['SELECT' queries](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#select) on the [default graph](https://www.w3.org/TR/sparql11-query/#specifyingDataset) with a [basic graph pattern (BGP)](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#BasicGraphPatterns) that may contain